Let’s Talk About Desiree Linden’s Boston Marathon Moment

 Linden had every right to leave Flanagan behind and press forward.
 And no one would have faulted her for it.
 But she chose a different option, one that is foreign within the world of elite competition.

-In a piece published earlier this year, Athletes in Action's Ed Uszynski pointed out the real but rare possibility of athletes competing in an alternative, selfless way that transcends the "just do what's best for me" culture that dominates sports today.
+In a piece published previously, Athletes in Action’s Ed Uszynski pointed out the real but rare possibility of athletes competing in an alternative, selfless way that transcends the “just do what’s best for me” culture that dominates sports today.

 “Self-interested, self-promoting behavior from athletes—or humans in general—isn’t exactly newsworthy.
 We’ve come to expect it.
 But there really is another way, even within elite athlete culture.
 We don’t see it often, but we shouldn’t give up looking for it—even if we can’t expect it.”